 We would expect the WF-1000XM4 earbuds to have the same tech and support onboard.

-They could also gain the ability to pause music when you take out an earbud, and resume playing when you pop it back in.
-We've seen this on numerous headphones before, so Sony will be keen to keep up with the competition.
+They could also pause music when you take out an earbud, and resume playing when you pop it back in.
+We've seen this on numerous wireless headphones before, so Sony will be keen to keep up with the current trends.

-So, that's what we're expecting from Sony's next earbuds – a similar design, improved features that borrow from the new over-ears, and an enhanced sound.
-Hopefully we don't have too long to wait to see if we're right...
+So, that's what we're expecting from Sony's next earbuds – a new design, improved features that borrow from their over-ear siblings and, of course, excellent sound quality.
+Hopefully, we don't have too long to wait to see if we're right...